nicholascyho/R-Project-Test/README.md

-# R-Project-Test
-# This is the project for my R Test Script
+# This is my notes on Data Analytics
+# It will cover the followings:
+#